 STAGE 3 – BACK OF HOUSE LIGHTING – 2ND QUARTER 2020

-The standard and specification of the lighting in the back of house areas on the ground floor and chiller plantrooms was similar to that of the carpark.
+The standard and specification of the lighting in the back of house areas on the ground floor and chiller plantrooms were similar to that of the car park.
 The original construction called for twin 36w T8 fluorescent lights throughout, including DALI monitored emergency lighting.
-Utilising a similar specification to the carpark lighting upgrade, Infrared Services and Knight Frank Australia were able to build on previous success and develop a program to upgrade these areas as well.
+Utilising a similar specification to the car park lighting upgrade, Infrared Services, and Knight Frank Australia were able to build on previous success and develop a program to upgrade these areas as well.

 In total 40 fluorescent lights were removed and replaced with LED equivalents from Haneco and Clevertronics.
 The total connected lighting load in these areas was reduced from 3.2kW to 1.6kW, or a decrease of circa 50%, and the upgraded lighting system remains maintenance (and maintenance cost) free to this day.
 Again, the controls were reviewed for correct operation to ensure optimal energy efficiency throughout.